orbs-network/v3-git-book/orbs-vm/status.md

 ### Timestamp

-* Shows the latest write time of the file
+* Shows the latest write time of the file in [ISO](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) format .
-* Used by status to determined validity of a ORBS-VM status
+* Used by status to determined validity of a ORBS-VM status.

 ### Payload.Version.Semantic